New train and tram orders

 These trains and trams are being continuously delivered into service to boost our metropolitan and regional fleets and support local jobs.

-Our new trains and trams are more comfortable and accessible and will help cater for Victoria’s growing population.
+Our new trains and trams are more comfortable and accessible and will help cater to Victoria’s growing population.

 The Victorian Government’s policy of a minimum of 50 per cent local content in new rolling stock orders gives manufacturers a secure future with new trains and trams built in Victoria by Victorian workers and apprentices.